jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 Heater controllers now, notes in the heater circuit page, likely.

+OK, bed and hotend are heating, tomorrow I just need to do these things:

+- add fan to hotend
+- put heaters on the bus, two heater code modules / plots
+- runtime heater plots / etc (?)
+- gcode await for heaters,
+- 'home' to z-up,
+- test gcode ?

+... then I can either call it, or get to work reading that loadcell, to see if I can make some spatial data plots, which would be cool, but also could be done for next month.

 ## 2021 01 22

 Have today, tomorrow, sunday, to wrap this up.